-Here are just some basic ideas on how you can get your library up and running with Social Media.
+Here are just some basic ideas on how you can get your library up and running with social media.

-- Assess what "channels" your library already has: website; Facebook; Twitter; Instagram; and YouTube, just to mention the big ones there are more. - Before you begin, check for existing policies that might affect your use of social media tools.
-For example, if you are a municipal library, your city/county might have a policy that would affect your ability to maintain Social Media. - Develop a plan.
+- Assess what "channels" your library already has: website, Facebook, Twitter, Instagram and YouTube, just to mention the big ones-there are more. - Before you begin, check for existing policies that might affect your use of social media tools.
+For example, if you are a municipal library, your city/county might have a policy that would affect your ability to maintain social media.
+If your library does not have a policy on social media, create one.
+There are lots of examples to help you.

+Develop a plan.
 What are your goals?
 Who will be on your social media team?
 Even if the "team" is just you, having some goals to aspire to will incentivize your effort.
 Although most social media services are free to set up and maintain, time is always a factor and a cost.
-Your plan could include such things as number of platforms you are going to reach, number of times you plan on posting, who is going to create content, etc. - Be honest about how much time you have.
+Your plan could include such things as the number of platforms you are going to reach, the number of times you plan on posting, who is going to create content, etc.

+- Be honest about how much time you have.
 Can some of this work be delegated to other staff members?
 Often it is better not to do something if you can't do it well.
-So, if you don't have time for Social Media think about what types of marketing you do have time to do. - Look at other libraries' social media channels and see what they are doing to help inspire your efforts.
-Take the ideas that you think would work for your library, rip, and remix! - Remember, all these media channels offer visual components, so pictures, artwork, and videos are always better than simply text.
-Also, use your existing marketing pieces and transform those (or elements of those) into pictures to be posted.
-For example, your children's department has created a great flyer for summer programming.
-Convert that flyer to PDF and post it on Facebook.
-Don't want to be bothered with that step?
-Take a picture of the flyer with a smartphone and post that on Facebook!
+So, if you don't have time for social media, think about what types of marketing you do have time to do. - Look at other libraries' social media channels and see what they are doing to help inspire your efforts.
+Take the ideas that you think would work for your library, rip, and remix! - Remember, media channels offer visual components, so pictures, artwork, and videos are always better than simply text.
+A general rule of thumb: less text is better, and photos/videos of library staff or patrons garner more interaction than graphics alone. - On Facebook, you can also create events where followers can mark themselves as going or interested in attending.
+This is a good way to get information out about library storytimes, summer reading, and special programs or events.

-- On Facebook, you can also create EVENTS where followers can mark themselves as going or interested in attending.
-This is a good way to get information out about storytimes, summer reading, and special programs or events sponsored by your library. - Once you get an account set up (and populated with some visual content), make sure you advertise it everywhere.
-Examples might be in your email signature line, at the bottom of program flyers, on bookmarks, through your web site, etc. - Don't be intimidated when just getting started.
+- Once you get an account set up (and populated with some visual content), make sure you advertise it everywhere.
+Examples might be in your email signature line, at the bottom of program flyers, on bookmarks, through your website, etc. - Don't be intimidated when getting started.
 There are plenty of resources out there for you, some listed below, and people eager to help.